IHE NA Connectathon Conference

-The Connectathon Conference is a one day, educational and networking event built upon the IHE North American (NA) Connectathon: health IT's largest standards-based interoperability testing event that is accelerating adoption in North America and globally.
-The IHE North American Connectathon Conference 2014 is sponsored by IHE USA in collaboration with IHE Canada.
+Thank you for attending the IHE North American Connectathon Conference 2014 on January 29, 2014.
+The conference is a one day, educational and networking event built upon the IHE North American (NA) Connectathon: health IT's largest standards-based interoperability testing event that is accelerating adoption in North America and globally.
+Next year the Conference will be held the week of January 26-30, 2015.
+Save the date.

 Strategy and Principles to Accelerate HIE and Interoperability

 Interoperability Made Easy

 Jason Buckner, VP of Operations, Cincinnati HealthBridge